quackduck/devzat/README.md

   <img src="https://github.com/CaenJones/Devzat-readme-update/blob/main/src/Welcome%20To%20@(4).png?raw=true" alt="Logo">
 </div>

 Devzat is a chatroom right into your terminal!
 You can join on any device via SSH or our Slack and Discord integrations.
 We are a community of programmers, hobyists, or people just looking to socialize.

-You can join us by opening your terminal and typing:
+ <h3>Join Devzat via SSH</h3>

 ```sh
 ssh devzat.hackclub.com